airshipit/docs/doc/source/airship2/layering.rst

 of configuration, e.g. a Kubernetes version number, needs to be applied against multiple resources that need it.
-Using patches alone, this would result in duplicating the same version number defined in multiple patches within the same layer, increasing both maintenace effort and opportunity for human error.
+Using patches alone, this would result in duplicating the same version number defined in multiple patches within the same layer, increasing both maintenance effort and opportunity for human error.
 To address this, Airship uses the ReplacementTransformer plugin described above.